EFA-dev/app_lang/README.md

 5. Import new locale from a JSON file
 6. Remove a locale from the source file
 7. Continuously generate files with the watch command
-8. Watch the source file and generate files automatically

 <br />